Canadian Animals: 16 Iconic Species

 A subspecies of a black bear called the Cinnamon bear is quite well known among people as a Grizzly Bear.
 The largest amounts of grizzly bears are found in Waterton Lakes National Park and Kananaskis located in Alberta.

-There are nearly 700 grizzly bears in Alberta and about 15000 in the neighbouring areas of British Columbia.
+There are nearly 700 grizzly bears in Alberta and about 15000 in the neighboring areas of British Columbia.

 Animal lovers can identify these Canadian animals by their brown fur, prominent shoulder hump, small round ears, and claws which are different from a black bear and have short and sharp claws.
 A grizzly bear has much longer claws than a black bear.